Azure-Samples/sk-advanced-orchestration/README.md

 # When prompted, select
 # - Azure subscription to deploy to
 # - Azure region to deploy to
-# - Azure OpenAI resource and group to use
+# - EXISTING Azure OpenAI resource and group to use (azd will NOT create a new one)
 ```

 ### Running Locally